arun-ekambaram/MLOps-Network-Security-System/README.md

-# Phishing Website Detection System - End-to-End Machine Learning Solution
+#  Network Security System - End-to-End Machine Learning Solution

 ## Overview

-The **Phishing Website Detection System** is a comprehensive end-to-end machine learning solution designed to identify and mitigate phishing attacks by detecting malicious websites.
+The ** Network Security System ** is a comprehensive end-to-end machine learning solution designed to identify and mitigate phishing attacks by detecting malicious websites.
 Phishing attacks remain one of the most prevalent threats on the internet, posing significant risks to individuals and organizations alike.
 This project aims to provide a robust mechanism for real-time detection of phishing websites, utilizing advanced machine learning techniques within a scalable infrastructure.

 ## Table of Contents